 Apply here when you are ready.

-- Watch the recording of a virtual information session held Dec.
+For help understanding the program, you can watch the recording of a virtual information session held Dec.
 12.

 What is the timeline?